Wellness and Ayurveda

 - A person who is confident about their treatments

 Yoga Instructor: If you are serious about a career as a yoga trainer you will need to complete a training program.
 A degree in fitness or health sciences will help you, but it’s not an appropriate substitute.
 A specialized training program or certification in yoga is compulsory.
-A widely accepted teacher training path is the 200 hour option developed and accredited by the Yoga Alliance worldwide (www.yogaalliance.org).
-Only graduates of this can become a registered yoga teacher (RYT).
+The 200-hour teacher training program developed and accredited by the Yoga Alliance (www.yogaalliance.org) is widely accepted.
+Graduates of this program can become registered yoga teachers (RYT).

 - Speak English confidently

 - Ability to work under pressure